nus-cs2103-AY2425S1/ip/docs/README.md

 Format: `delete <task number>`

-:bulb: `task number` refers to the index number shown in the displayed task list.
+💡 `task number` refers to the index number shown in the displayed task list.

 ## Search for a Task: `find`
 Searches for tasks that contain the specified keyword.